-Acute stress disorder (ASD) is the development of severe anxiety occurring shortly after an extremely traumatic event, such as witnessing the death, threatened death or serious injury to another person; or a threat to one’s personal integrity, such as rape or physical assault; or an event such as a natural disaster or robbery.
+Acute stress disorder (ASD) is the development of severe anxiety that occurs shortly after an extremely traumatic event such as death, threat to another person, or serious injury to one's personal integrity, such as rape or physical assault, or an event such as a natural disaster or robbery.

-Acute stress disorder occurs within four weeks of the traumatic event and lasts two days to 30 days.
-Anyone can develop ASD, however it cannot be caused by drug use or another medical condition.
-Those with ASD cannot function as well at work or school or interact socially as before the event occurred.
-It also may keep a trauma survivor from asking for help.
+Acute stress disorder occurs within four weeks of the traumatic event and lasts from two days to 30 days.
+Anyone can develop ASD, but cannot be caused by drug use or any other condition.
+People with ASD can no longer function or socially interact as well at work or school as they did before the event.
+ASD can also lead to a trauma survivor not seeking help.

-The symptoms of ASD are similar to post traumatic stress disorder (PTSD).
+The symptoms of ASD and PTSD are similar.

 Symptoms of Acute Stress Disorder

 While experiencing or after experiencing the distressing event, people with ASD have at least three of the following symptoms:

 Feeling emotionally numb or detached

 Feelings of unreality in one's sense of self (depersonalization)

 Dissociative amnesia (inability to remember details of the trauma)

 The traumatic event is persistently re-experienced in at least one of the following ways: